cloudmesh-deprecated/cloudmesh-iu/README.md

 # Romeo Tensorflow Installation

 ## Getting an account on juliet

 Please get a futuresystems.org account and upload the public key of your machine to the portal.
-If you have issues with thsi please e-mail `help@futuresystems.org`.
-Please note that you must have basic understanding about ssh as this is a requirement to login in any computer these days.
+If you have issues please e-mail `help@futuresystems.org`.
+Please note that you must have a basic understanding of ssh as this is a requirement to log in on any computer these days.
 If you do not, please read up on `ssh`, `ssh-keygen`, `ssh-add`, `ssh keycahin`.

 Test your access while logging into `juliet.futuersystems.org` Please note that the account creation takes one business day.

-## Request to be added to the the GPU allowed users
+## Request to be added to the GPU allowed users

 Please send mail to the GPU allowed users by sending a mail to
-help@futuresystems.org with your futuresystems username.
+`help@futuresystems.org` with your `futuresystems` username.
 Such as

     Please add me to the Romeo users allowed to use GPU's